Omega207/Omega207/README.md

 - 👋 Hey there, I’m @Omega207; also known as ΩΛΛΞGΔ!
-- 👨‍💻 I’m interested in coding and 3D modeling, as well as making a video game (or a fangame) someday.
-- 👾 I’m currently learning C++, and JavaScript.
-I also know a little bit of Python.
-I use Unity and Unreal for tutorial (or game) editors, and Blender for modeling.
-- 🖱 I’m looking to work on old projects that aren't maintained anymore, as well as creating/rereleasing some Sonic (fan)games.
-- 🔥 Looking forward to getting along with everybody here!
-- ‼ NOTE: I do not currently own any social media accounts, like Discord.
+### ‼ NOTE: I do **not** currently own any social media accounts, like Discord.
 Do not directly ask me to join because I cannot.

-- 🕹 I like the Nintendo 3DS & the Wii!
+<br />I'm a to-be developer learning 3D modeling for some projects.
+I like Sonic the Hedgehog and his franchise, and as a result, I love the communties who love Sonic as well. <br />I also love open source things, so I like Linux as well (despite it not being my main OS: I use Windows instead).

+Here's the project I'm working on:
+* N/A (Link)

+Here are some links to get around and find my stuff:
+<br />Name(link)
+<br />Name(link)

+Thanks and enjoy!

+--
 <!---
 Omega207/Omega207 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.